joysticktv/joysticktv.github.io/developer_support.md

 You will need to pass the following query params

 * `redirect_uri` - This is not currently used, but may be used in the future.
-* `code` - The authorization code we sent back through the query string.
+* `code` - The short-lived authorization code we sent back through the query string.
 * `grant_type` - "authorization_code"

 As well as the following headers